Zeeyed/note-app-ember/README.md

 ⋅⋅* First param: route name
 ⋅⋅* Inside the block goes the label
 - [x] Generate About page `ember g route about`
 - [x] Use Ember Pods: A way of structuring project by feature, instead of type.
+- [x] Make the newsletter form as a new component.
+- [x] Invite Me button should be inactive when input box is empty.
+- [x] Invite Me button should be inactive when the content in the input box is not a valid email address.
+- [x] Show a response message after clicking on button.
+- [x] Clear input box after sending invitation.